 - Anatomic Pathology: tissue biopsies and second opinion of glass slide sections, including paraffin immunohistochemical stains.

-- Hematology Laboratory: bone marrow aspirates cytochemical stains, body fluids, and peripheral blood, including cytochemical stains (SBB, MPO, PAS, NSE, CAE, AP)
+- Hematology Laboratory: bone marrow aspirates cytochemical stains, body fluids, and peripheral blood, including cytochemical stains (NSE, MPO)

-- Immunology Laboratory: tissue biopsies, body fluids, bone marrow aspirate, and peripheral blood for flow cytometry for leukemia, lymphoma, ALPS (autoimmune lymphoproliferative disorder), and DHR (chronic granulomatous disease).
+- Immunology Laboratory: tissue biopsies, body fluids, bone marrow aspirate, and peripheral blood for flow cytometry for leukemia, lymphoma, ALPS (autoimmune lymphoproliferative disorder), and hereditary spherocytosis.

-- Division of Genomic Diagnostics: tissue biopsies and bone marrow aspirates for karyotype and SNP array.
+- Division of Genomic Diagnostics: tissue biopsies and bone marrow aspirates for karyotype, SNP array, and NGS panels.
 Biopsy, aspirates, and unstained glass side tissue sections for FISH analysis.

 Monday - Friday, 8 a.m. - 5 p.m.